john-urbilog/act-rules.github.io/_rules/lang-valid-de46e4.md

 ## Assumptions

-This rule assumes that the presence of a lang or xml:lang attribute is being used to comply to WCAG.
-This rule doesn't test if the attribute is needed to comply to WCAG.
+This rule assumes that the  lang or xml:lang attribute is present in order to specify the language of the text contained within the scope tag in which the attribute is used, as required by WCAG.
+This rule can test whether the element might contain text.
+It doesn't test whether or not there is text present in the element, and if there is text, it doesn't test whether the use of a language attribute is necessary.

 ## Accessibility Support